 Watering: | Moderate, water well-draining soil regularly during the growing season |

-Feeding: | Late spring only offer a balanced fertilizer |
+Feeding: | Late spring only with a balanced fertilizer |

-21) Purple Carnation (Dianthus caryophyllus)
+21) Carnation (Dianthus caryophyllus)

 About:

-If you’ve ever walked past a flower shop window, then you’ve seen a carnation.
+If you’ve ever walked past a flower shop window, you’ve seen a carnation.
 Included in just about every bouquet, boutonniere, and corsage, carnations are beloved for their attractive ruffles of petals.
 The original flowers bloom in a pretty shade of pinkish-purple, but its cultivars bloom in just about every color and combination of colors under the sun.

 Growing Zones: | 5 to 9 |